COVID: Israel to lift omicron travel bans to US, UK | DW | 06.01.2022

 After receiving government and parliamentary approval, travel will again be allowed to the United States, the United Kingdom, United Arab Emirates, Ethiopia, Tanzania, Mexico, Switzerland and Turkey.

 Israel had imposed travel restrictions on those countries last month after the discovery of the omicron variant.
-But experts say they are no longer sensible as omicron has spread widely within Israel.
+But experts said the rules are no longer sensible as omicron has spread widely within Israel.

 That ban followed a move in late November to bar all foreign tourists.
 Israel this week said vaccinated visitors from low-risk countries could enter the country.